skip to main content

 September 2025

-The Superintendent will present a Proposed Attendance Area Adjustment Plan to the Board of Education.
+The Superintendent is scheduled to present his Proposed Attendance Area Adjustment Plan to the Board of Education at its meeting Thursday, Sept.
+25.

 September—November 2025

-Members of the public may submit written public testimony to the Board via:
+Members of the public may submit feedback to the Board:

 Additionally, the public may participate in Board of Education public hearings.